Frequently Asked Questions

 All Ultimax snowmobile and ATV/UTV drive belts are proudly made in the USA in Springfield, Missouri.
 We are an American company committed to American manufacturing and standards.

-Are The Carlstar Group and Dayco the same company?
+Are Titan Specialty Division and Dayco the same company?

-No. In 2001, The Carlstar Group Companies, Inc. purchased the Dayco Industrial Belt Division.
-The acquisition by The Carlstar Group included belts for the industrial, agricultural, lawn & garden and powersports markets that Dayco once served.
-Among the products acquired by The Carlstar Group were the drive belts that are produced for major OEM snowmobile and ATV manufacturers as well as the leading aftermarket brand, Ultimax.
+No. In 2001, Titan Specialty Division Companies, Inc. purchased the Dayco Industrial Belt Division.
+The acquisition included belts for the industrial, agricultural, lawn & garden and powersports markets that Dayco once served, including drive belts for major OEM snowmobile and ATV manufacturers as well as the leading aftermarket brand, Ultimax.

 What about Dayco belts?

-Dayco divested itself of the industrial markets it once served.
-Dayco now exists primarily as an automotive supplier.
-Dayco produces snowmobile belts which are sold through some automotive parts stores.
-The Carlstar Group manufactures premium quality Max, Ultimax Pro, and Ultimax XS snowmobile belts and Hypermax ATV/UTV belts that are sold through powersports dealers.
-The Carlstar Group is also a major supplier of original equipment ATV and snowmobile belts.
+Dayco divested itself of the industrial markets it once served and now exists primarily as an automotive supplier.
+Dayco produces snowmobile belts sold through some automotive parts stores.
+Titan Specialty Division manufactures premium quality Max, Ultimax Pro, and Ultimax XS snowmobile belts and Hypermax ATV/UTV belts sold through powersports dealers.
+Titan Specialty Division is also a major supplier of original equipment ATV and snowmobile belts.

 Where can I buy Ultimax belts?